Painite69/enobart-portfolio-public/README.md

 ## ✨ Features
 - Showcasing the work of EnoB ART with a full gallery.
 - A list of the services provided and the methods used to create the art.
+- 3 themes to choose from, light, dark and colorful.

 ## 🧑‍💻 Technical